The Importance of Extracurricular Activities for Students

 Studies show extracurricular activities also help kids academically by helping their grades and self-esteem improve.
 The focus is on the word ‘extra’ which means that it is not a compulsion but rather something extra you choose to do that benefits you.
 These are often after-school programs like sports, literature or drama clubs, or dance and music classes children take before or after their usual school hours.

 In order for extracurricular activities to be successful, parents need to monitor what each child is doing so that they do not become overwhelmed by too many things happening at once.
-They should also work with teachers on the extracurricular schedule if possible to make sure there are no conflicts between school and extracurricular activities taking place during different times of the day.
+They should also work with teachers on the extracurricular schedule if possible to make sure there are no conflicts between school and extracurricular activities that are fun taking place during different times of the day.

 It’s important to encourage your child in their extra-curricular activities.
 Even if they don’t enjoy them at first, you need to support them and tell them how much talent they have for the activity.
 Encourage children with what interests them so that when it is time for college or a job, they will know what career path suits their needs best because of all the exposure they had over the years.